Popular Subject Areas

 We strive to match your housing preferences with our available accommodations, however, housing preference requests cannot be guaranteed.

 Host families are best if you are seeking full linguistic and cultural immersion during your time abroad.
 Each host family has been carefully selected by ISA's resident staff in order to best accommodate your needs and to ensure a comfortable living situation.
-Homestays will provide breakfast, lunch and dinner every day and laundry service once a week.
+Homestays will provide breakfast and dinner every day and laundry service once a week.
 While students typically have their own room and share a homestay with another ISA student, you might share a room with another ISA student of the same gender.

 While similar to a homestay, pensiones are larger homes that provide housing to multiple students.
-This option includes three meals per day/seven days per week (excluding excursion days) and laundry service at least once per week.
+This option includes two meals per day/seven days per week (excluding excursion days) and laundry service at least once per week.
 You will also be expected to coordinate meals with the meal schedule of the pensión.
 This is a great option for students who are more independent and would like to live with a larger number of students in a homestay setting.

 You may elect to secure housing independently.
 If you select this option, you will receive a discount equal to the housing portion of the program price.